joomtheme/jt-ai-seo-assistant/README.md

+# “Simple, clean, lightweight, and functional — exactly what is becoming rare in the Joomla ecosystem today.”

 # JT AI SEO Assistant

 **JT AI SEO Assistant** is a Joomla 6 content plugin that helps generate article metadata with OpenAI.